Physical copies https://merchmrkt.com/collections/sultans-of-string

 “Refuge is a fantastic, moving, dreamlike, epic, timely album.” – Ken Micallef (Jazz Times, Stereophile, Downbeat)

-- 2020 Canadian Folk Music Awards nominee for Producer of the Year with Refuge
+- 2021 Canadian Folk Music Awards winner for Producer of the Year with Refuge

 - 2020 Folk Music Ontario- Songwriting Award – Instrumental – “Refuge”